Opinion: Sorry, social media trolls, Lorde did not skip MIQ

 Opinion:

-It's not often I get to say this but I got good news: you can stop commenting/emailing about how Lorde got to skip MIQ to come sing at Jacinda Ardern's wedding.
+It's not often I get to say this but I've got good news: you can stop commenting/emailing about how Lorde got to skip MIQ to come sing at Jacinda Ardern's wedding.

 Yay!